 Yet when I reach out to them, I seldom get a response.
 And when I do get a reply it is much delayed, or someone else contacts me on their behalf.

-What kind of relationship is that?
 How much would you value that relationship?

 Let’s start over.

 I know [a vendor] I only hear from when they want something.
 They might want a recommendation.
 Or they want to [sell me] something.
 Or they need a special favor [like checking on payment for an invoice or structuring terms].